syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Appearance.md

 {% highlight c# %}

-//Creates an instance for the Office 2013 colortable
+//Creates an instance for the Office 2013 color table

 Office2013ColorTable color = new Office2013ColorTable();